 What They Found

 The review analyzed 16 studies, with 3 focusing on acute care interventions like rest and computer time, and 13 on chronic care interventions such as aerobic exercise, vestibular rehabilitation, and family intervention therapy.
-These studies explored a wide range of nonpharmacological approaches for pediatric concussion management.
+These studies explored a wide range of nonpharmacological approaches for paediatric concussion management.

 Canadian Relevance